-- Q1 2013 635,308 non performance-based employee stock options and 1,011,510 performance-based employee stock options were granted at a weighted average exercise price of \$92.22 and a weighted average estimated fair value of \$26.87 per share. - Q2 2013 9,367 non performance-based employee stock options were granted at a weighted average exercise price of \$92.55 and a weighted average estimated fair value of \$26.69 per share
+- Q1 2013 635,308 non performance-based employee stock options and 1,011,510 performance-based employee stock options were granted at a weighted average exercise price of \$92.22 and a weighted average estimated fair value of \$26.87 per share. - Q2 2013 9,367 non performance-based employee stock options were granted at a weighted average exercise price of \$92.55 and a weighted average estimated fair value of \$26.69 per share. - Q3 2013 There were no employee stock options granted during the three months ended May 31, 2013.

-- Q1 2012 419,593 non performance-based employee stock options and 665,551 performance-based employee stock options were granted at a weighted average exercise price of \$94.84 and a weighted average estimated fair value of \$32.08 per share. - Q2 2012 There were no employee stock options granted during the three months ended February 29, 2012.
+- Q1 2012 419,593 non performance-based employee stock options and 665,551 performance-based employee stock options were granted at a weighted average exercise price of \$94.84 and a weighted average estimated fair value of \$32.08 per share. - Q2 2012 There were no employee stock options granted during the three months ended February 29, 2012. - Q3 2012 There were no employee stock options granted during the three months ended May 31, 2012.

-The weighted average estimated fair value of employee stock options granted during the first three and six months of fiscal 2013 and 2012 was determined using the binomial model with the following weighted average assumptions:
+The weighted average estimated fair value of employee stock options granted during fiscal 2013 and 2012 was determined using the binomial model with the following weighted average assumptions:

-Three Mont hs Ended Six Mon ths Ended Feb 28, 2013 Feb 29, 2012 Feb 28, 2013 Feb 29, 2012 Term structure of risk-free interest rate 0.16% - 1.91% n/a 0.16% - 1.91% 0.13% - 2.41% Expected life (in years) 7.6 n/a 7.6 - 7.8 7.6 - 7.8 Term structure of volatility 24% - 33% n/a 24% - 33% 30% - 36% Dividend yield 1.30% n/a 1.30% 1.11% Weighted average estimated fair value \$26.69 n/a \$26.87 \$32.08 Weighted average exercise price \$92.55 n/a \$92.22 \$94.84 Fair value as a percentage of exercise price 28.8% n/a 29.1% 33.8%
+Three Mon ths Ended Nine Mor iths Ended May 31, May 7 31, 2013 2012 2013 2012 Term structure of risk-free interest rate n/a n/a 0.16% - 1.91% 0.13% - 2.41% Expected life (in years) n/a n/a 7.6 - 7.8 7.6 - 7.8 Term structure of volatility n/a n/a 24% - 33% 30% - 36% Dividend yield n/a n/a 1.30% 1.11% Weighted average estimated fair value n/a n/a \$26.87 \$32.08 Weighted average exercise price n/a n/a \$92.22 \$94.84 Fair value as a percentage of exercise price n/a n/a 29.1% 33.8%

 The risk-free interest rate assumption for periods within the contractual life of the option is based on the U.S. Treasury yield curve in effect at the time of grant.
 Expected volatility is based on a combination of historical volatility of the Company's stock and implied volatilities of publicly traded options to buy FactSet common stock with contractual terms closest to the expected life of options granted to employees.
-The approach to utilize a mix of historical and implied volatility and historical volatility is best representative of future stock price trends.
-The Company's assessment that a combination of implied volatility and historical volatility is best representative of future stock price trends.
+The approach to utilize a mix of historical and implied volatility was based upon the availability of actively traded options on the Company's stock and the Company's assessment that a combination of implied volatility and historical volatility is best representative of future stock price trends.
 The Company uses historical data to estimate option exercises and employee termination within the valuation model.
 The dividend yield assumption is based on the Company's history and expectation of dividend payouts.
-The expected life of employee stock options represents the weighted average period the stock options are expected to remain outstanding and is a derived output of the binomial model estimates employees exercise behavior is based on the option's remaining vested life and the extent to which the option is in-the-money.
+The expected life of employee stock options represents the weighted average period the stock options are expected to remain outstanding and is a derived output of the binomial model.
+The binomial model estimates employees exercise behavior is based on the option's remaining vested life and the extent to which the option is in-the-money.
 The binomial model estimates the probability of exercise as a function of these two variables based on the entire history of exercises and cancellations of all past option grants made by the Company.